Hoisin Sauce - Chinese Ingredients Glossary | The Woks of Life

 The name hǎixiān jiàng literally translates to “seafood sauce,” but hoisin sauce does not contain seafood, nor is it usually used in seafood dishes.
 How it got its name is still unclear to us!

 Some brands and recipes use the terms hoisin sauce and sweet bean sauce (tián miàn jiàng, 甜面酱) interchangeably.
-However, while hoisin sauce is made primarily from soybeans, sweet bean sauce is actually primarily made from fermented wheat flour!
+However, while hoisin is made primarily from soybeans, sweet bean sauce is actually primarily made from fermented wheat flour!

 It’s also possible to confuse hoisin sauce with sweet bean paste, or dòubàn jiàng (豆瓣酱), but sweet bean paste contains only fermented soy beans, wheat flour, and salt, while hoisin sauce generally also contains sesame, chili, garlic, and other spices.